 We regularly offer a variety of educational workshops, seminars and lectures in order to make the history of medicine in Bath available to all, and to promote education, health and well-being as part of our mission.

 Our content covers a wide range of topics, from the history of spa water treatments to the wider medical practices of the Georgian, Victorian and early 20th century periods, and is available at all levels, from Primary and Secondary, through GCSE (History of Medicine) and A Level, to college and university.
 We also offer talks and lectures to a variety of community groups and often incorporate the opportunity to see and examine objects from our collections at close quarters.

 So, whatever your level or interest, email us today to experience the thrill of our medical history Learning Programme.
-Take a look at the following list of 40 classic and sometimes macabre topics, from blood-letting and amputations, dissections and diseases, to the history of the NHS and the development of pharmacy.
+Take a look at the following list of macabre topics, from blood-letting and amputations, dissections and diseases, to the history of the NHS and the development of pharmacy.
 We guarantee you’ll find something to wet your appetite!

 Lectures, Demonstration, Tours and Special Exhibitions

-Listed below are 40 possible subjects which can link either with objects held in the collection or other artefacts or buildings in the Bath area.
-We aim to recruit people with specialist knowledge to chair these talks or demonstrations.
-The topics may be of interest to schools offering studies in GCSE History of Medicine modules or to those involved in health care who would like to know more about how modern medical practice developed.
+Listed below are some possible subjects which can link either with objects held in the collection or other artefacts or buildings in the Bath area.
+The topics may be of interest to schools offering studies in GCSE History of Medicine modules or to those interested in health care who would like to know more about how modern medical practice developed.

 What was the church’s attitude to dissection?
 Learn about some examples of autopsies carried out in Bath in the 17th and 18th centuries.
 How and when were coroners involved?
 Look at a case of 19th century autopsy instruments.